mongodb/docs/mongodb/source/administration/backups.rst

 Database Export with mongodump
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``mongodump`` utility performs a live backup the data, or can work
+The :option:`mongodump` utility performs a live backup the data, or
-against an inactive set of database files. ``mongodump`` utility can
+can work against an inactive set of database
-create a dump for an entire server/database/collection (or part of a
+files. :option:`mongodump` utility can create a dump for an entire
-collection with a query,) even when the database is running and
+server/database/collection (or part of a collection with a query,)
+even when the database is running and active.
+If you run
-active.
-If you run :option:`mongodump` without any arguments the command
+:option:`mongodump` without any arguments the command will connect to
-will connect to the local database instance (e.g. ``127.0.0.1`` or
+the local database instance (e.g. ``127.0.0.1`` or ``localhost``) and
-``localhost``) and create a database backup in a in the current
+create a database backup in a in the current directory named
-directory named "``dump/``".
+"``dump/``".

 You can specify  database and collection as options to the
-``mongodump`` command to limit the amount of data included in the
+:option:`mongodump` command to limit the amount of data included in the
 database dump.
 For example: ::

      mongodump --collection collection --database test